Fantastic Four Hulk Spider-Man Thor Iron Man Dr Strange X-Men

 So on balance, Kirby created Spider-Man, but Ditko made it a financial hit.

-Here is Thor splitting a tree with the hammer, in the Marvel origin and in a previous Kirby version:
+Here is Kirby's Thor splitting a tree with the hammer:

-The idea of being forced to create a scientific miracle by a south east Asian warlord is from this Kirby comic for DC:
+The origin story - being forced to create a scientific miracle by a south east Asian warlord - is from this Kirby comic for DC:

 Many people have commented on how Dr Strange is very similar to a Dr Droom (D-R-oom) from Amazing Adventures issue 1, in 1961.
 "Stan Lee has been quoted as saying Doctor Strange was kind of his second try at Doctor Droom." (source)